robmhoward/ExcelJsDocumentation/resources/chartAxisTitleFormat.md

 None.

 ## Relationships
-The ChartAxisTitleFormat resource has the following relationships defined:
+The ChartAxisTitleFormat has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|